kwokck6/hk-election-prediction/README.md

 To do.

 ### Method 2B: Use Hierarchical GNN
+To do.
 An advanced verson of Method 2A.

 ## Results
 ### Method 1